This section provides an overview of:

 SNOMED CT design and development

-- SNOMED CT products and services
+SNOMED CT components components and hierarchies

 An awareness of SNOMED CT features, components, characteristics and products provides an initial foundation on which to build greater understanding.
 It also informs discussions leading to decisions about adoption, implementation and use of this terminology.